-Unlike its big siblings the NXT and the EV3 (see NXT sensors), the WeDo kit only has two sensors.
-Nevertheless, these sensors give students the opportunity to experience how robots sense the world around them.
+Both versions of the WeDo kit (2.0 and 1.0) come with two sensors.
+These sensors give students the opportunity to experience how robots sense the world around them.

-The motion sensor (part 9583) can detect objects very roughly up to 15 cm away, depending on the shape of the object and other properties (reflection, colour, etc.).
+The WeDo 2.0 motion sensor (part 45304) can detect objects up to about 15 cm away, depending on the shape of the object and its reflective properties.
+When an object moves, it changes its distance relative to another object (such as the sensor).
+Consequently, the sensor can detect motion as well as measure distance.
 It is sometimes called a distance sensor.

-Very technical details: The motion sensor is an active IR (infrared) sensor.
-One of the visible parts emits a light while the other is the detector.
-The LED light is pulsed at 7 kHz.
+Technical details: The motion sensor is an active infrared (IR) sensor.
+One of the sensor’s “eyes” emits an infrared signal that bounces off an object and is detected by the other.
+The light is pulsed at 7 kHz.
 You might be able to see (and show) the flashing light using a camera phone.
 The sensor can work with 5 to 9 volts, with the WeDo set at 5 volts.

-Even though the WeDo does not have a sound sensor, it does make use of the built-in mic on the computer.
-The WeDo can be programmed to display how loud a sound is or to start the motor when a sound is sensed.
+The WeDo Software (1.0 and 2.0) can make use of the built-in microphone on the computer or tablet (e.g. iPad).
+For example, the software can be programmed to display how loud a sound is or to start the motor when a sound is detected.

 Introducing the sensors to young students